monero-project/monero/README.md

 ## Research

 The [Monero Research Lab](https://src.getmonero.org/resources/research-lab/) is an open forum where the community coordinates research into Monero cryptography, protocols, fungibility, analysis, and more.
 We welcome collaboration and contributions from outside researchers!
 Because not all Lab work and publications are distributed as traditional preprints or articles, they may be easy to miss if you are conducting literature reviews for your own Monero research.
-You are encouraged to get in touch with the research community if you have questions, wish to collaborate, or would like guidance to help avoid unnecessarily duplicating earlier or known work.
+You are encouraged to get in touch with the Monero research community if you have questions, wish to collaborate, or would like guidance to help avoid unnecessarily duplicating earlier or known work.

 The research community is available on IRC in [#monero-research-lab on Libera](https://web.libera.chat/#monero-research-lab), which is also accessible via Matrix.